-- 1. Practice/role-play until proficient with battery administration and scoring - 2.
-Optional: Review NCG Training PowerPoint slides and/or videos
+1. Practice/role-play until proficient with battery administration and scoring

+2. Optional: Review NCG Training PowerPoint slides and/or videos

-Examiner certification for the neurocognitive exam is achieved by review and approval of performance by the neurocognitive expert.
+Examiner certification for the neurocognitive exam is achieved by review and approval of performance by the certifying content expert at the University of Mississippi Medical Center.

 Maintaining proficiency in the administration of the neurocognitive measures requires regular exposure to the protocol.
-In order to maintain certification during the MRI and PET imaging data collection period, review the following schedule for administration of the Neurocognitive assessment:
+To maintain certification during the V11 data collection period, review the following schedule for administration of the neurocognitive assessment: